SAM: Self-adapting Mixture Prior to Dynamically Borrow Information from Historical Data in Clinical Trials: Simulation studies

 \subsection{Simulation setting}

 We investigated the operating characteristics of the SAM prior via simulation.
-For ease of exposition, we assume that $D_h$ is a single historical dataset, but the results are applicable to $D_h$ that consists of multiple historical datasets.
-This is because the SAM prior depends on $D_h$ only through $\pi_1(\theta)$.
-Given a $\pi_1(\theta)$, no matter whether it is constructed based on a single dataset or multiple datasets (e.g., using the MAP prior), the same SAM prior and thus the same results will be obtained.
+We assume that $D_h$ is a single historical dataset, but the results are applicable to $D_h$ that consists of multiple historical datasets.
+This is because given $\pi_1(\theta)$ and $\hat{\theta}_h$, no matter whether they are obtained based on a single dataset or multiple datasets (e.g., using the MAP prior), the same SAM prior and thus the same results will be obtained.
 We considered both binary and normal endpoints.
 As shown in Table \ref{tab:binary}, for the binary endpoint we considered three response rates for $D_h$, i.e., $\theta_h=0.4, 0.3$, and 0.2, and generated $D_h$ from $Bernoulli(\theta_h)$ with sample size $n_h = 300, 300$, and 250, respectively.
 We generated control arm data $D$ from $Bernoulli(\theta)$ and varied the value of $\theta$ to simulate different degrees of prior-data conflict.
-We generated treatment arm data $D_t$ from $Bernoulli(\theta_t)$ and varied the value of $\theta_t$ to simulate different treatment effect sizes (see Table 1), and assumed 2:1 randomization between the control and treatment arms.
+We generated treatment arm data $D_t$ from $Bernoulli(\theta_t)$ and varied the value of $\theta_t$ to simulate different treatment effect sizes (see Table 1), and assumed 2:1 randomization between the treatment and control arms.
 When $\theta_h=0.4, 0.3$, and 0.2, we set the control arm sample size $n = 150, 150$, and 125, respectively, and the treatment arm sample size $n_t = 300, 300$, and 250, respectively.
 The sample sizes were chosen such that the power of the methods under comparison is mostly in the range of 70\% to 90\%.
 In all simulation scenarios, CSD $\delta=0.1$ and noninformative prior $\pi_0(\theta) \sim Unif(0,1)$ were used.

 For the normal endpoint, we generated $D_h$ from $N (\theta_h=0, \sigma^2)$, the control arm data $D$ from $N (\theta, \sigma^2)$, and the treatment arm data $D_t \sim N(\theta_t, \sigma^2)$, where $\sigma$ is the standard deviation and set as $\sigma=3$.
 As shown in Table \ref{tab:normal}, we varied the value of $\theta$ to simulate different degrees of prior-data conflict, and varied the value of $\theta_t$ to obtain the treatment effect size $d=(\theta_t-\theta)/\sigma = 0.2$ (small), 0.5 (medium), and 0.8 (large).
 We assumed 2:1 randomization between the treatment and control arms.
 Given the small, medium, and large effect sizes, we set $n_h= 350, 60$, and 30; $n$ = 175, 30, and 12; and $n_t = 350, 60$, and 24.
 The sample size was chosen such that power of the designs under comparison was mostly between 70\% to 90\%.
 We set CSD $\delta = 0.2\sigma$, $0.5\sigma$, and $0.8\sigma$ for small, medium, and large effect size setting, respectively, and used a unit information prior (Kass and Wasserman, 1995) as $\pi_0(\theta)$, i.e., $\pi_0(\theta) = N(0, 3)$.
 In both binary and normal endpoint simulations, we considered $D_h$ fixed to imitate the practice (e.g., generated $D_h$ once under each setting with the constraint that $\bar{y}_h = \theta_h$) and generated the replicates of the trial data $D$ and $D_t$.
 Under each simulation configuration, 2000 simulations were conducted.